VasseurLaurent/ansible-nwd/README.md

 ## How does it work ?

-``Ansible-nwd`` will parse your folders Ansible roles and according to the folder and some patterns found in your yaml files it will gathers information for you.
+``Ansible-nwd`` will parse your Ansible roles folders and , according to the folder and some patterns found in your yaml files it will gather information for you.

 Currently, it parses these following folders: